atharvRsharma/Collision-and-Restitution/README.md

 # 2d collisions

-An extremely simple simulation of bouncing balls in 2 dimensions made with OpengGL, glfw, and glm for the view port aspects.
+An extremely simple simulation of bouncing balls in 2 dimensions made with OpengGL, GLFW, and glm for the view port aspects.